treethought/flask-assistant/docs/source/responses.rst

 Lists present the user with a vertical list of multiple items and allows the user to select a single one.
 Selecting an item from the list generates a user query (chat bubble) containing the title of the list item.
 This user query will be used to match an agent's intent just like any other query.

-.. note:: There seems to be a discrepency bewteen API.AI and Actions on Google in regards to the selection of list items.
+.. note:: There seems to be a discrepency bewteen Dialogflow and Actions on Google in regards to the selection of list items.
-          Within the API.AI console, the items `key` is sent as the user query.
+          Within the Dialogflow console, the items `key` is sent as the user query.
 However, Actions on Google sends the item's title.

           For proper results within both platforms, simply provide both the item's key and title as `User Says` phrase until the issue is resolved.